 Care homes for older people and home care are a vital part of the provision in our communities and will be so for years to come.
 Residents, staff and communities need to have confidence that the care provided in every care home is as clinically safe as it possibly can be in the context of Coronavirus.

 Clinical and care professionals within the NHS and the council now have a key role with all care homes in the city.
 This helps to keep the residents and staff safe and provide more support to care providers.
-Indeed, to support the sector providers, whether the care homes or the domiciliary care providers, a weekly Infection Prevention & Control Q&A session (which also incorporates a training and development element) to provide the current guidance from an expert professional team.
+Indeed, to support the sector providers, whether the care homes or the domiciliary care providers, a regular Infection Prevention & Control Q&A session (which also incorporates a training and development element) to provide the current guidance from an expert professional team.

 A multi-disciplinary team that is comprised of key professionals have regular discussions and these are sometimes daily, with care providers to understand the needs and issues and challenges to maintaining good quality of care in each care home.
 They particularly focus on implementation of infection prevention and control, and advice to support the provision of expert clinical care to residents who have Coronavirus.